khipu-io/khipu/README.md

 ## Khipu: Enterprise Blockchain Platform

 Khipu is an enterprise blockchain platform based on Ethereum.
-It is built on earlier work on Mantis by [Grothendieck Team](https://iohk.io/projects/ethereum-classic/), but supports ETH.
+It is built on earlier work on Mantis by [Grothendieck Team](https://iohk.io/projects/ethereum-classic/).

 The major researches of Khipu so far:

   - Try to execute transactions in a block as in parallel as possible.
 Average 80% transactions in one block could be executed in parallel currently
-  - LMDB based storage engine carefully designed for blockchain
+  - LMDB based storage engine carefully designed for blockchain with high performance both on random/sequential reading and writing
   - The fastest Ethereum implemention

 ### Status - Beta Release 0.2.0